weboAp/Option/README.md

 #Option
 ==============

-Save and retreive config from db for laravel 4 / Access Config as Array
+Save and retreive config from db for laravel / Access Config as Array

+Laravel 4 users use "weboap/option": "v1.0.5"

 ### Installation